metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 Only four sequences are retained, the sequence `seqB1` is excluded because it does not have the tag `count`.

-#### Selecting sequences having a tag with a specific value
+##### Selecting sequences having a tag with a specific value

-The `-A` option allows for selecting sequences having the given attribute affected to a value matching the provided [regular pattern]({{% ref "docs/patterns/regular.md" %}}).
-In the following example, only the sequence *seqA1* having the `toto` attribute valued to `titi` is selected.
+The `-a` option allows for selecting sequences having the given attribute affected to a value matching the provided [regular pattern]({{% ref "docs/patterns/regular.md" %}}).
+In the following example, only the sequence *seqA1* having the `toto` attribute containing the value `titi` is selected.

 ```bash
 obigrep -a toto="titi" five_tags.fasta